 [The two oldest brothers may have been adopted by grandmother Mattie (and her husband, Straker Green) after the death of Samantha's first husband, Sam [?]
 Jamison (she's a widow in 1920).
 When Madeline was living with her grandmother, Mattie, in 1930, John was there too and listed as Mattie's son, not her grandson.
 In other records, the two oldest boys, John and Marion, gave their parents' names as Mattie Johnson and Straker Greene.
 I'm fascinated by all this, but I'll leave unraveling it to someone who has a familial interest in them.
 So far, though, I find the whole family a lot more interesting than Madeline.]

-By September 1938, she'd become the vocalist with the Jeter-Pillars Orchestra, the house band at the Club Plantation (a white night club in St. Louis).
+By September 1938, as Madeline Greene, she'd become the vocalist with the Jeter-Pillars Orchestra, the house band at the Club Plantation (a white night club in St. Louis).
 The September 3 Indianapolis Recorder mentioned that: "Madeline Green, of Cleveland, Ohio, will be introduced to the St. Louis public in the near future by Jeter-Pillars orchestra and will be featured nightly with the orchestra in a broadcast scheduled to start September 15.
 Miss Green has made a host of friends in St. Louis, who are anxious to see her in action with Jeter-Pillars."
 Some of the musicians who passed through Jeter-Pillars were Harry "Sweets" Edison (trumpet), Herbert "Peanuts" Holland (trumpet), and Big Sid Catlett (drums), each of whom would record a version of "Open The Door, Richard" in 1947.